sanjaypaltahill/monje-lab/README.md

-# Monje Lab 2D Image Stitching Script
+# Monje Lab — 2D Image Stitching Script

+> Automatic OME-TIFF tile stitching for high-content fluorescence microscopy

+---

 ## Overview

 This script automatically stitches OME-TIFF image tiles into full 2D images per Z-slice and channel.
 It is designed for high-content microscopy datasets with overlapping tiles, multiple channels, and multiple Z-slices.

-The workflow is as follows:
+The workflow proceeds as follows:

 1. Detect all tiles in the input folder.
-2. Parse their filenames to extract grid position, channel, and Z-slice.
+2. Parse filenames to extract grid position, channel, and Z-slice.
 3. Stitch each row of tiles horizontally using overlap blending (feathered ramp).
 4. Stitch rows vertically using independent vertical blending.
 5. Save one stitched 2D TIFF per Z-slice per channel, organized into per-channel subfolders.